Table of Contents

-- Pink or purple stretch marks on your skin (especially the arms, breasts, adbomen and thighs)
+- pink or purple stretch marks on your skin (especially the arms, breasts, abdomen and thighs)

 What causes Cushing’s syndrome?

-The most common cause of Cushing’s syndrome is taking corticosteroids orally (by mouth) every day for weeks to months.
-These medicines are usually prescribed to treat inflammatory disease, such as lupus and rheumatoid arthritis.
-Prednisone is the most common corticosteroid medicine that's taken this way.
-Other medicines include dexamethasone and methylprednisone.
+The most common cause of Cushing’s syndrome is taking corticosteroid medicines (pills) every day for weeks to months.
+These medicines are usually used to treat inflammatory diseases, such as asthma, lupus, and rheumatoid arthritis.

-Inhaled steroid medicines for asthma and steroid skin creams for eczema and other skin conditions don’t usually cause Cushing’s syndrome.
-Even oral medicines taken every day for short periods of time or every other day for longer periods don’t often cause Cushing’s syndrome.
+Inhaled steroid medicines for asthma and steroid skin creams don’t usually cause Cushing’s syndrome.
+These forms are used for eczema and other skin conditions.
+Even pills taken every day for short periods of time or every other day for longer periods don’t often cause Cushing’s syndrome.

 How is Cushing’s syndrome diagnosed?

 You may be asked to collect your urine for 24 hours.
-You may also be given a medicine called dexamethasone before your blood or urine is collected.
+You may also be given a certain medicine before your blood or urine is collected.
 This tests your body’s response to steroids.

-If a coritcosteroid medicine is causing Cushing’s syndrome, your doctor will gradually lower your dose over time.
-Abruptly stopping a corticosteroid can cause a dangerous drop in your cortisol levels, so you should never stop taking these medicines without your doctor’s approval.
-Your doctor may also prescribe a noncorticosteroid medicine to replace the corticosteroid that was causing Cushing’s syndrome.
+If a corticosteroid medicine is causing Cushing’s syndrome, your doctor will gradually lower your dose over time.
+Abruptly stopping a corticosteroid can cause a dangerous drop in your cortisol levels.
+Never stop taking these medicines without your doctor’s approval.
+Your doctor also may prescribe a noncorticosteroid medicine to replace the corticosteroid that was causing Cushing’s syndrome.

 - When can I expect relief from my symptoms?